Getty Images

 When IT staff are so busy, they want to find ways to offload work, which is helping the as-a-service approach earn more attention.

-On the human side, the need to address so many needs within the organization means that the old model of sustaining the consumption element is gone.
+Addressing numerous organizational needs means the old consumption model is no longer sustainable.
 People saw that as their job -- for example, being an expert in forecasting infrastructure needs.
-But, now, with more automation, IT departments want to focus on other areas.
+But now, with more automation, IT departments want to focus on other areas.

-"There is a significant move and focus to colocation facilities and managed services," he said.
-There, just like in the cloud world, organizations start getting economies of scale for real estate, power, cooling and staffing, he noted.
+"There is a significant move and focus to colocation facilities and managed services," Featherston said.
+There, as in the cloud world, organizations are starting to realize economies of scale in real estate, power, cooling and staffing.
+CoreSite research has shown that 98% of organizations are embracing or adopting a hybrid model that blends on-premises, colocation and cloud environments.

 "When [colocation] and managed services prices are looked at, the pricing at first might be intimidating," Featherston said.
 "But those that do [look at] it find, ultimately, it is a much easier paradigm to manage."